-If you want to read more about our cruise experiences, check out these trip reports: our first Carnival Cruise to Mexico, a Royal Caribbean Cruise to the Bahamas, and our Yangtze River Cruise in China.
+If you want to read more about our other cruise experiences, check out these trip reports: our first Carnival Cruise to Mexico, a Royal Caribbean Cruise to the Bahamas, and our Yangtze River Cruise in China.
 For general cruise tips, see this post.

 Transportation on the Islands

 Not only does it save money to take local transportation, but taking the buses and taxis was a very memorable part of the trip.
 It was a fun way to meet locals and get a little feel for what life is like on each island.

 Before the cruise we did a little research so at each stop we had a good idea of whether we wanted to take a taxi/shuttle or a city bus to our destination.
 If we wanted a taxi it was never hard to find; cruise ports are full of taxi drivers looking for customers.

 If we wanted a bus, we would either find an information desk or just ask a local for directions to the nearest bus stop.
 Looking up bus routes ahead of time was helpful, but the local people were also willing to help when we needed assistance.